Sharvari145/prodigy_cs_04-/README.md

 * Demonstrates **event handling** in Python.
 * Shows practical use of **file handling** and **keyboard monitoring**.
 * Can be extended to study **data privacy** and **ethical hacking techniques** in cybersecurity courses.

-⚠️ Ethical Use

-This code is intended strictly for educational purposes.
-Unauthorized use on systems without user consent is a violation of privacy laws and ethical guidelines.